AlbertGromek/TechnicalExercise/README.md

 #### Backend

-Add the following `local.settings.json` file in the `Weather.FunApp` project, replacing the weather API key with a real one, and I will send you a free tier Azure API key:
+Add the following `local.settings.json` file in the `Weather.FuncApp` project, replacing the weather API key with a real one, and I will send you a free tier Azure API key:

 ```json
 {